 -----

-Controlling Hierarchy
+Controlling Hierarchy for Use Case 1

-The mapping of the client IP traffic into the ODU containers is made in the IP routers only and is not controlled by the transport nodes.
+The mapping of the client IP traffic into the ODU containers is made in the IP routers only and is not controlled by the transport PNC.
 The control plane architecture follows the ACTN architecture and framework document [ACTN-Frame].
 The Client Controller act as a client with respect to the Multi-Domain Service Coordinator (MDSC) via the Controller-MDSC Interface (CMI).
 The MDSC is connected to a plurality of Physical Network Controllers (PNCs), one for each domain, via a MDSC-PNC Interface (MPI).
 Each PNC is responsible only for the control of its domain and the MDSC is the only entity capable of multi-domain functionalities as well as of managing the inter-domain links.
 The key point of the whole ACTN framework is detaching the network and service control from the underlying technology and help the customer express the network as desired by business needs.
 Therefore care must be taken to keep minimal dependency on the CMI (or no dependency at all) with respect to the network domain technologies.
 The MPI instead requires some specialization according to the domain technology.

-In this document we address the case of an IP and a Transport PNC having respectively an IP a Transport MPI.
-The interface within the scope of this document is the Transport MPI while the IP Network MPI and the CMI are initially out of its scope.
+In this section, we address the case of an IP and a Transport PNC having respectively an IP a Transport MPI.
+The interface within the scope of this document is the Transport MPI while the IP Network MPI is out of its scope and considerations about the CMI are for further study.

 Single Domain – ROADM Network